Delivery Extensions

 Using the Same Image As the Service Itself

-To use the same image for a delivery extension that is being used for the service itself, use parameters.
-Parameter applications happen at the same time and just like any other part of the service configuration.
+To use the same image for a Convergence Extension that is being used for the Service itself, use parameters.
+Parameter applications happen at the same time and just like any other part of the Service configuration.

 service: